Our Verdict

 Our Analysis and Test Results

-The Paddle Wetshoe is a high-top bootie designed to provide maximum warmth while boating.
+The Paddle Wetshoe is a high-top bootie designed to provide maximum warmth in cold water.
 Made of flexible stretch Terreprene, these booties fit like a glove and swim well, keeping your feet warm and protected.
-They aren't designed for extended periods outside the water but provide all the traction needed to get you to and from your boat.
+They aren't designed for extended periods outside the water, but provide all the traction needed to get you to and from your boat.

 Comfort

 The NRS Paddle is very comfortable due to its glove-like fit.
-Unlike some other neoprene booties, it has a wide-toe box anatomically shaped to hug your feet.
-It doesn't need or have much adjustability, just a simple and burly zipper paired with a forefoot velcro strap.
+Unlike some other neoprene booties we have worn, this one has a wider toe box, anatomically shaped to hug your feet.
+It doesn't have much adjustability, but it doesn't really need much.
+Just a simple and burly zipper paired with a forefoot velcro strap provided a secure fit for all of our team members who tried it.
 With the super stretchy neoprene and zipper (which has a velcro catch to prevent it from unzipping), the bootie stayed on our feet well and didn't move around as we walked.

 Traction

 These are among the stickiest shoes we tested.
 With the flexibility of the sole and design of the footbed, these shoes do quite well on rocks, logs, and other harder wet surfaces.
-The outsole may not be the stickiest we've tested, but it comes close and is honestly plenty sticky for most paddling applications.
+The outsole comes close to being the stickiest we have worn and is honestly plenty sticky for most paddling applications.
 We wouldn't hesitate to take on talus while scouting a rapid or scramble up a short section of low-angle rock during a portage.

 With the lack of lugs present on the Paddle Wetshoes, muddy or soft terrain proved a bit more difficult.
-The tread pattern utilizes a mix of lateral ridges and pits (inverted lugs) that stick well on various surfaces but start slipping in deep mud or dirt, such as what you might find in steep river banks.
-If this type of terrain is likely to be encountered, a shoe with more aggressive lugs may be best.
+The tread pattern utilizes a mix of lateral ridges and pits (inverted lugs) that stick well on various surfaces but start slipping in deep mud or dirt, that you might find in steep river banks.

 Similar to running or walking on beaches, the lack of support requires more work from the foot.
 Unlike a more supportive shoe, your feet flex in response to undulating, slippery terrain instead of allowing you to dig the tread in.